Irreducible finite-dimensional representations of equivariant map algebras: Introduction

 By the above, the main question becomes: When does an irreducible finite-dimensional representation of $\frM$ factor through an evaluation map $\ev_\bx$?
 Surprisingly, the answer is not always.
-We see that for $\Gamma \ne \{1\}$, the Lie algebra may have one-dimensional representations that are not evaluation representations.
+In particular, the Lie algebra may have one-dimensional representations that are not evaluation representations.
 Any one-dimensional representation corresponds to a linear form $\la\in \frM^*$ vanishing on $[\frM, \frM]$.
-In some cases, all such linear forms are evaluation representations but in other cases this is not true.
+In some cases, all such linear forms are evaluation representations, but in other cases this is not true.
 Our main result (Theorem~\ref{thm:fd-reps=eval-reps+linear-form}) is that \emph{any irreducible finite-dimensional representation of $\frM$ is a tensor product of an evaluation representation and a one-dimensional representation.}

-Obviously, if $\frM=[\frM, \frM]$ is perfect then our theorem implies that every irreducible finite-dimensional representation of $\frM$ is an evaluation representation.
+Obviously, if $\frM=[\frM, \frM]$ is perfect, then our theorem implies that every irreducible finite-dimensional representation of $\frM$ is an evaluation representation.
 For example, this is so in the case of a multiloop algebra which is an equivariant map algebra $\frM=M(X,\g)^\Gamma$ for $X= \Spec k[t^{\pm 1}_1, \ldots, t_n^{\pm 1}]$, $\g$ simple, and $\Gamma=\ZZ/(m_1\ZZ) \times \cdots \times \ZZ/(m_n\ZZ)$ with the $i$-th factor of $\Gamma$ acting on the $i$-th coordinate of $X$ by a primitive $m_i$-th root of unity.
 Note that in this case $\Gamma$ acts freely on $X$ and therefore all $\g^x=\g$.
 But perfectness of $\frM$ is by no means necessary for all irreducible finite-dimensional representations to be evaluation representations.
 In fact, in Section~\ref{sec:classification} we provide an easy criterion for this to be the case, which in particular can be applied to the Onsager algebra to see that all irreducible finite-dimensional representations are evaluation representations in the more general sense.
 On the other hand, we also provide conditions under which not all irreducible finite-dimensional representations of an equivariant map algebra are evaluation representations (see Proposition~\ref{prop:infinite-tildeX}).